OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-05.md

 # Romans Chapter 5

 ## Romans 5:1
-Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ,
+Thus, being justified by faith, we enjoy peace with God through our Lord Jesus Christ,

 ## Romans 5:2
 through whom we have also gained access by faith into this grace in which we stand; and we rejoice in the hope of the glory of God.